crschmidt/communitypedalpower.org/content/posts/family-bike-ride-spring-events.md

 For more information on the event, see the [Cargo Bike Test Drive website](https://www.familybikeride.org/testdrive).

-Financial support for Family Bike Ride’s events is provided by [Bicycle Belle](https://www.bicyclebelleboston.com/) and [E-Bikes of New England](https://www.ebikesofne.com/), and on-site maintenance and technical support is provided by [NEMO](https://www.get-nemo.com/).
+Primary Financial support for Family Bike Ride’s events is provided by [Bicycle Belle](https://www.bicyclebelleboston.com/) and [E-Bikes of New England](https://www.ebikesofne.com/).
+On-site maintenance and technical support is provided by [NEMO](https://www.get-nemo.com/).
+Additional funding for Family Bike Ride is provided by [Somerville Youth and Recreation Foundation](http://somervilleyouthrecf.org/).
 Donations to support Family Bike Ride is part of Community Pedal Power, a 501(c)3 non-profit, and donations can be made at the [Family Bike Ride website](https://www.familybikeride.org/donate).